agree-able/.github/profile/README.md

 # Welcome to Agreeable! 👋

-We're all about making peer-to-peer applications simple and friendly!
-Our mission is to provide easy-to-use tools that make P2P development a joy.
+Building a p2p Agent-to-Agent Communication Protocol.

+Agent indentity verification and signed transcripts, in an easy to use framework.

+See the problem space here: https://www.aitidbits.ai/p/ai-agents-web-infrastructure?open=false#%C2%A7a-new-protocol-for-agent-to-agent-communication

-We take the complex parts of P2P networking and wrap them in developer-friendly APIs.
-Standing on the shoulders of giants, we build upon the excellent P2P primitives created by the [Holepunch Team](https://github.com/holepunchto/).
+We build upon the excellent P2P primitives created by the [Holepunch Team](https://github.com/holepunchto/).
-Our goal is to make these powerful tools more accessible and quick to implement.

 ## Our Tools 🛠️

-Here's what we're offering to make your P2P development experience more agreeable:
+Here's what we're offering to make your agent to agent experience more agreeable:

 - [20 questions bot](https://github.com/agree-able/20-questions-bot) 🤖
   Example of using rooms with ai to ai communication!
 Its how bots will talk to each other.

 - [Breakout Room](https://github.com/agree-able/breakout-room) 🙇
-  A full p2p dm system on the cli for study and showing off room(s)
+  A full p2p agent dm system on the cli for study and showing off room(s)

 - [Room](https://github.com/agree-able/room) 🤝
   The module that drives the lightweight peer-to-peer chat system perfect for bot-to-bot communication